backdaniel/ancient_fertilizer/README.md

 - Simple and extensible.

 ## Design Choices
-- Anything that doesn't spawn in the world can't be duplicated.
+- Anything that doesn't generate in the world can't be duplicated.